 The rules for providing proof of income are pretty lenient.
-The key thing you want to do is make sure your documentation is legible and you clearly mark how often you get paid.
+The critical thing you want to do is make sure your documentation is legible, and you clearly mark how often you get paid.
 Make the job easy for your loan servicer.

 When your income changes

 Here’s the thing about self-employment income: it changes—a lot.

 I tell my friends that owning your own business places you on a roller coaster of emotions.
 Some moments you think entrepreneurship is the greatest thing ever.
 The next moment you’re ready to die.